AMA Annual Release

 - Sole Custody Version – This version requires the parent/guardian with legal sole custody to sign and submit one form to complete the process.
 Electronic Annual Minor Release Form – SOLE CUSTODY

-What is a minor release card?
-The American Motorcyclist Association encourages all minors to have a minor release form on their file for the current racing year if they are participating in AMA-sanctioned events – the event organizers may require additional documentation that is separate from the AMA.
+What is a release card?
+The American Motorcyclist Association encourages all competitors to have a release form on their file for the current racing year if they are participating in AMA-sanctioned events.
+The event organizers may require additional documentation that is separate from the AMA.

-Do I need to fill out separate forms if I have more than one minor racer?
-Yes, every minor racer in your household is required to have their own minor release form on file.
+Do I need to fill out separate forms if I have more than one racer?
+Yes, every racer in your household is required to have their own release form on file.

-Does my minor need their own AMA membership to receive a release card?
-Yes, minor release cards are only valid if the minor racer has an AMA membership with their own AMA number; we are not able to provide minor release cards to any individual that does not have an active profile.
+Does my racer need their own AMA membership to receive a release card?
+Yes, release cards are only valid if the racer has an AMA membership with their own AMA number; we are not able to provide release cards to any individual that does not have an active profile.
 Please visit the following link to sign up for a membership: Join the AMA.

-When will the minor release card expire?
-The minor release card expires at the end of every calendar year, on December 31st, and you must submit a new form every year to receive a valid card – you cannot reuse an old minor release card.
+When will the release card expire?
+The release card expires at the end of every calendar year, on December 31, and you must submit a new form every year to receive a valid card.
+You cannot reuse an old release card.

-Do both parents or guardians need to sign the form?
-Yes, both parents or guardians are required to sign the electronic forms or the printed forms, unless the parent or guardian has legal sole custody of the minor racer, in which case they would need to select the related box on either form indicating this.
+Do both parents or guardians need to sign the minor form?
+Yes, both parents or guardians are required to sign the electronic forms, unless the parent or guardian has legal sole custody of the minor racer, in which case they would need to select the related box on either form indicating this.
 There are no exceptions.

-Why did the event organizers not accept my minor release card?
-Some event organizers and tracks may choose to use their own insurance company and, therefore, may have their own regulations and documentation needed for parents and guardians to adhere to, beyond what the AMA offers – it is encouraged that you reach out to your minor racer’s event hosts to see forms they will or will not accept.
+Why did the event organizers not accept my release card?
+Some event organizers and tracks may choose to use their own insurance company and, therefore, may have their own regulations and documentation needed for participants to adhere to, beyond what the AMA offers.
+It is encouraged that you reach out to your racer’s event hosts to see forms they will or will not accept.